sst/sst/www/docs/environment-variables.md

    Note that you cannot set the values for the secrets in your code.
 Since you shouldn't have sensitive values committed to git.

-2. Use the `config` option to pass the secret into the function.
+2. Use the Function's `config` option to pass in the secret.

    ```ts {9}
    import { use, Function, StackContext } as sst from "@serverless-stack/resources";